Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Introduction

 Even for bipolar devices from the same manufacturer and a single lot, the variability of the degradation can stem from the variations of many factors due to the uncertainties in photo/etching, ion implantation, oxidation, passivation, packaging, and burn-in etc. These factors include the layer thickness~\cite{Fleetwood1994_IEEETED41-1953}, layer quality (concentration of oxygen vacancies)~\cite{boch2006dose,boch2006temperature}, hydrogen concentration~\cite{pease2008effects,adell2009irradiation,Fleetwood2002_MR42-523}, and electric field~\cite{fleetwood1994physical,fleetwood1996Radiation} in the base oxide, which determine the concentrations of oxide trapped charges ($N_{ot}$) and interface traps ($N_{it}$) generated from the irradiation.
-The factors also include the structure and doping parameters of the transistors~\cite{Wu1997_IEEETNS44-1914} as well as the operating point bias of the microcircuit~\cite{Barnaby1999_IEEETNS46-1666}, which determine the contribution efficiency of the ionization defects to the base current and IBC.
+The factors also include the structure and doping parameters of the transistors~\cite{Wu1997_IEEETNS44-1914,Barnaby2000Origins} as well as the operating point bias of the microcircuit~\cite{Barnaby1999_IEEETNS46-1666,Barnaby2000Origins}, which determine the contribution efficiency of the ionization defects to the base current and IBC.
 We notice that, the variations of these factors can also result in the variability of the pre-irradiation IBC.
-Hence, it is natural to ask if there is a correlation between the post-irradiation and pre-irradiation IBCs in the bipolar devices.
+Hence, it is natural to ask if there is a {clear dependence of the post-irradiation IBCs on the pre-irradiation values} in the bipolar devices.
 However, to our best acknowledge, there is barely such investigations.